St Leonard Middleton

 Church from southern elevation

-The Church is normally open to visitors 1 - 4 pm every Friday afternoon until the end of September and, in addition, Tuesday afternoons in September and for the Heritage Open Days.
-These arrangements are currently suspended due to Covid-19.
+The Church is normally open to visitors 1 - 4 pm every Friday afternoon from late April until the end of September and, in addition, in September for the Heritage Open Days: Friday, Saturday and Sunday 1pm to 4pm.

 We are pleased to be able to include this link to “Lumiere” (Capturing the cycle of light at Saint Leonard’s Church) by Andy Marshall.
 This project was made possible with the support of the Middleton Heritage and Conservation Group and Rochdale Metropolitan Borough Council as part of the Edgar Wood and Middleton Heritage Initiative which is funded by a grant from the Heritage Lottery Fund.